bevyengine/bevy-website/content/learn/book/migration-guides/0.9-0.10/_index.md

     <div class="migration-guide-area-tag">UI</div>
 </div>

-`ImageNode` never worked, if you were using it please create an issue.
+`ImageMode` never worked, if you were using it please create an issue.

 ### [Rename the `background_color` of 'ExtractedUiNode` to `color`](https://github.com/bevyengine/bevy/pull/7452)